nicole500/weka-covid19/README.md

 7. Knowledge Presentation -
 In Knowledge Presentation, knowledge is represented to user using many knowledge representation techniques.

+# Goal

+* Which country is using what vaccine?
+(World)
+* Try to predict the spread of COVID-19 ahead of time to take preventive measures (Italy subset)

 # Data sets